navenduagarwal/alexa_dogpictures/README.md

 This project is inspired from tutorial by Sjur O Sundin

-We have used Flask-Ask and Firebase create real-time response on webpage using voice control
+We have used Flask-Ask and Firebase to create real-time response on webpage using voice control